backjonas/scalable/part1-bitly/REPORT.md

 Some smarter library choices (or just using plain html) could probably cut down this size by a factor of 1000.
 And finally, the Postgres database is very slow, as it has to write each operation directly to disk.
 This speed of the database operations could be improved greatly by using an in-memory database (such as REDIS) as a cache between the Postgres database and the application.

+For the Flask application, the app should naturally be run correctly with a WSGI server instead of just using the development server it uses now.
-And clearly Flask (or SQLAlchemy, whichever is the bottleneck) should just be avoided completely if performance is a priority
+If the results stay close to the current ones even with a WSGI server, it seems that Flask (or SQLAlchemy, whichever is the bottleneck) should just be avoided completely if performance is a priority